robang74/roberto-a-foglietta/341-stupidity-is-the-true-evil.md

 - `[AI]>` 😂  Fair point — sometimes the “risk” isn’t really a risk, just a filter.
 The people who get it, get it; the ones who don’t, maybe they’re exactly who the chestnut curls are meant for.

-Check also *"The banality of the Evil in the AI determinism"*, an [article](https://robang74.github.io/chatbots-for-fun/html/la-banalita-del-male-nel-determinismo-ai.html) written Italian, with auto-translation.
+Read also *"The banality of the Evil in the AI determinism"*, an [article](https://robang74.github.io/chatbots-for-fun/html/la-banalita-del-male-nel-determinismo-ai.html) written Italian, with auto-translation.

 +